London's 2026 Basement Legalization Bylaws, Explained in Plain English.

 Don’t Risk a Tear-Out: Meet the 1.95m OBC Rule

-Read the Full Guide →Frequently Asked Questions: Translated into Plain English
+Launch Timeline MapperFrequently Asked Questions: Translated into Plain English

 The City of London requires a stamped report from a "Qualified Professional," which is defined specifically as an Architect or Engineer licensed in Ontario.
 This professional must state unequivocally that the repairs require vacant possession of the unit to proceed.
+Our Qualified Professional guide explains who can sign, while the N13 licensing mandate guide covers the full permit-first sequence.